wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 Each .csv file cannot be large than 500MB.

-## .csv files
+### Spreadsheet of .csv files

+<a target="_blank" href="https://drive.google.com/drive/u/0/folders/1qkZBfQa9B75G0-M69be-3TdVSKjPHLXe">Our spreadsheet of objects exported</a>
-The spreadsheet has 331 data rows plus a header row.
+has 331 data rows plus a header row.

 Column names in the header row begin with an underline so they always sort to the top.
 Thus, column A is named "_Seq",